Compare two cars

 Verdict

 Ford appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with BMW being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say Ford.
+It's really tough to make a final decision here, but if I'd need to, I'd say BMW.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.